Confidence and supply: Ontario

-Twenty-two days after the 1985 Ontario provincial election, the Progressive Conservative Party of Ontario government resigned after a vote of no confidence, and the Ontario Liberal Party formed a government with the support of the Ontario New Democratic Party.
+Twenty-two days after the 1985 Ontario provincial election, the Progressive Conservative Party of Ontario government resigned following a motion of no confidence, and the Ontario Liberal Party formed a government with the support of the Ontario New Democratic Party.
 The agreement between the two parties was referred to as "The Accord".

 Yukon

 After the 2021 territorial election resulted in the Yukon Liberal Party and the Yukon Party winning the same number of seats, the third place Yukon New Democratic Party agreed to provide confidence and supply to a Liberal minority government.

 India

 Third Front national governments were formed in 1989 and 1996 with outside support of one of the two major parties, BJP or Congress.

 The CPI-M gave outside support to the Congress Party from 2004 to 2008, but later withdrew support after the India–United States Civil Nuclear Agreement.

 Ireland

-After the 2016 general election, a minority government was formed by Fine Gael and some independents, with confidence and supply (muinín agus soláthar) support from Fianna Fáil in return for a published set of policy commitments from the government.
+Following the 2016 general election, a minority government was formed by Fine Gael and some independents, with confidence and supply (muinín agus soláthar) support from Fianna Fáil in return for a published set of policy commitments from the government.
 Fianna Fáil abstained on confidence and supply votes, but reserved the right to vote for or against any bill proposed in the Dáil or Seanad.
 The deal lasted until the 32nd Dáil was dissolved on 14 January 2020 for a general election to be held in February 2020.